 Mr. Wong, Detective (October 5, 1938)

-Released on October 5, 1938: Detective James Lee Wong must solve the murders of men who all die while locked alone in their office.
+Released on October 5, 1938: (running time 1 hour and 8 minutes) Detective James Lee Wong must solve the murders of men who all die while locked alone in their office.

 Produced by William T. Lackey

 Directed by William Nigh

 Written by Houston Branch based on characters by Hugh Wiley

 The Actors: Boris Karloff (Mr. James Lee Wong), Grant Withers (Police Captain Sam Street), Maxine Jennings (Myra Ross, Dayton's secretary), Evelyn Brent (Olga Petroff, Countess Dubois and Sophie Dome), George Lloyd (Police Detective Lieutenant Devlin), Lucien Prival (Anton Mohl, aka Baron Von Krantz), John St. Polis (Carl Roemer the poison gas inventor), William Gould (Theodore Meisel, Dayton's partner), Hooper Atchley (Christian Wilk, Dayton's partner), John Hamilton (Simon Dayton), Wilbur Mack (Russell, Dayton's office manager), Lee Tung Foo (Tchin, Wong's servant), Lynton Brent (Detective Tommy), Grace Wood (Mrs. Carl Roemer), Frank Bruno (Lescardi Hohl's henchman), Ed Cassidy (Ambulance doctor), Wheaton Chambers (the chemistry lab director), Clancy Cooper (warehouse man), Lester Dorr (the coroner), Herbert Evans (Mr. Wilk's butler), Dick Reinhart (dock worker)

 Free Download of the old movie Mr. Wong, Detective